Speaker Giving a Talk at Business Meeting.

 Course description

-• Measures of tendency and variability (mean, median, variance, …)
+• Calculating and interpreting measures of central tendency and variability (mean, median, variance)

 • Characteristics of distributions